29 Resampling and Model Assessment

 We are interested in estimating the conditional probability function:

 With k-nearest neighbors (kNN) we estimate \(p(\mathbf{x})\) in a similar way to bin smoothing.
 First, we define the distance between all observations based on the features.
-Then, for any point \(\mathbf{x}_0\), we estimate \(p(\mathbf{x})\) by identifying the \(k\) nearest points to \(mathbf{x}_0\) and afterwards taking an average of the \(y\)s associated with these points.
+Then, for any point \(\mathbf{x}_0\), we estimate \(p(\mathbf{x}_0)\) by identifying the \(k\) nearest points to \(\mathbf{x}_0\) and taking an average of the \(y\)s associated with these points.
 We refer to the set of points used to compute the average as the neighborhood.

 Due to the connection we described earlier between conditional expectations and conditional probabilities, this gives us \(\hat{p}(\mathbf{x}_0)\), just like the bin smoother gave us an estimate of a trend.
-As with bin smoothers, we can control the flexibility of our estimate through the \(k\) parameter: larger \(k\)s result in smoother estimates, while smaller \(k\)s result in more flexible and wiggly estimates.
+As with bin smoothers, we can control the flexibility of our estimate through a parameter, in the case the number o neighbors \(k\): larger \(k\)s result in smoother estimates, while smaller \(k\)s result in more flexible and wiggly estimates.

 In this case, since our dataset is balanced and we care just as much about sensitivity as we do about specificity, we will use accuracy to quantify performance.